sonata-project/SonataAdminBundle/Resources/doc/reference/architecture.rst

                 ->add('author', 'entity', array(
                     'class' => 'AppBundle\Entity\User'
                 ))

-                ->add('body') //if no type is specified, SonataAdminBundle tries to guess it ;
+                // if no type is specified, SonataAdminBundle tries to guess it ->add('body')

+                // ...
+            ;
         }